cvs-health/testaro/README.md

 ## Accessibility principles

-The rationales motivating the Testaro-defined tests and scoring procs can be found in comments within the files of those tests and procs, in the `tests` and `procs/score` directories.
+The rationales motivating the Testaro-defined tests can be found in comments within the files of those tests, in the `tests` directory.
 Unavoidably, each test is opinionated.
 Testaro itself, however, can accommodate other tests representing different opinions.
 Testaro is intended to be neutral with respect to questions such as the criteria for accessibility, the severities of accessibility issues, whether accessibility is binary or graded, and the distinction between usability and accessibility.

 ## Testing challenges